pingpowchongwow/IntervalTree/README.md

 let containing = tree.containing(4)
 // Returns: [(1...5, "Task A"), (3...8, "Task B")]

+// Check if any interval contains a point (efficient existence check) let hasPoint = tree.contains(4) // true

+// Find intervals that start at a specific point let startingAt = tree.starting(at: 1)
+// Returns: [(1...5, "Task A")]

+// Find intervals that end at a specific point let endingAt = tree.ending(at: 8)
+// Returns: [(3...8, "Task B")]

+// Get just the values for intervals containing a point let values = tree.values(containing: 4)
+// Returns: ["Task A", "Task B"]

+// Use subscript syntax for point queries let pointValues = tree[4] // ["Task A", "Task B"]

 // Find intervals completely contained within a range let contained = tree.contained(in: 0...10)
 // Returns: [(1...5, "Task A"), (3...8, "Task B")]